PRESS CONFERENCES & MATERIALS

 PROGRAMME AND PRESS OFFICE

-Organized by FENS (Federation of European Neuroscience Societies) and hosted by the Sociedad Española de Neurociencia, the programme of the FENS Forum 2012 will attract around 6500 international delegates to present important advances in fields such as:
+Organized by FENS (Federation of European Neuroscience Societies) and hosted by the SINS (The Società Italiana di Neuroscienze) the programme of the FENS Forum 2014 will attract over 7000 international delegates to present important advances in fields such as:

 and many more topics.
 See programme for details.

 During the Forum, Press Conferences will offer journalists a rare opportunity to meet and question the world's experts in brain research and developments in treatment.

 The fully-equipped Press Centre has internet access, telephones and copiers for your exclusive use.
 The Press Centre will provide press materials in English and Italian, resources and expert opinion, and quiet rooms for interviews.

 Registered journalists at FENS Forum 2014 can attend all specialist press events as well as the scientific sessions (excluding workshops) by showing their free Press Pass.

 REGISTRATION AND HOTEL ACCOMMODATION